Vai al menu Vai ai contenuti Vai al footer

 Rock Art Natural Reserve of Ceto, Cimbergo, Paspardo

-Up to now, researches have brought to light over 20 sites with Prehistoric and Middle Ages rock art.
-The areas that are open to visit, limited in number because of obvious preservation and safety reasons, are: Foppe di Nadro (Ceto), Campanine (Cimbergo) and some sub–areas in Paspardo.
+Up to now, researches have brought to light 25 rock art sites, with engravings spanning from prehistoric to medieval times.
+The areas that are open to visit, limited in number because of obvious preservation and safety reasons, are: Foppe di Nadro (Ceto), Campanine (Cimbergo) and some sub-areas in Paspardo.

 Phone: +39 0364 433465